 The legal framework for energy clearly sets out time limits within which changes to the energy network need to be implemented.
 This shows us that the expansion, modification or reinforcement of the energy network has a certain rhythm, tied both to initial deployment and to subsequent changes made necessary by renewable energy generation.
 Through these rhythms, the way in which supply and demand are undergoing changes in the energy sector are fed back into the network.
-To put it differently, the way in which demand is changing in the energy sector triggers changes in the energy network, and these changes have deadlines.
+To put it differently, changing forms of demand in the energy sector triggers changes in the energy network, and these changes have deadlines.
 And with this important insight, we will turn to how the networks transmitting power and information are reconfigured as companions in the case of Burgenland.

 To attempt a snapshot of what we just surveyed, we can say that from the perspective of energy providers, there are quite a lot of things to do when it comes to the network - both in response to someone requesting access to the network, and in response to wider-reaching changes related to distributed forms of electricity generation.
 As we know already, some of these changes directly involve telecommunications, as electricity networks in general need to be manageable and therefore connected.
 However, in the legal framework for electricity, we cannot find a single provision relating directly to fibre optics networks - and yet somehow, the broadband strategy has drawn the legal framework for energy infrastructures into the fray of broadband deployment.
+In the next sections, we will attend to this accomplishment more closely.